dimerapp/image/README.md

 This is an image reference ![](../images/dropdown.png)
 ```

-1. The image `../images/dropdown.png` will be converted a buffer and moved inside `dist/__assets` folder.
+1. The image `../images/dropdown.png` will be converted to a buffer and moved inside `dist/__assets` folder.
 2. During `move` operation, a HASH of file contents will be generated to avoid duplicate files.
 3. A thumbnail for `jpg` and `png` images is generated to render blur images and load actual image in background (has to be handled on Frontend).